google/WebFundamentals/src/content/en/updates/2017/01/nic56.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
 description: What's new in Chrome 56 for developers?
-Web Bluetooth API, CSS Position Sticky, HTML5 by Default is enabled for all users.
+Web Bluetooth API, CSS Position Sticky, and HTML5 by Default is enabled for all users.

 {# wf_published_on: 2017-01-25 #}
 {# wf_updated_on: 2017-01-25 #}
 {# wf_featured_image: /web/updates/images/generic/new-in-chrome.png #}
 {# wf_tags: chrome55,new-in-chrome,css,layout,html5,flash,webbluetooth,webvr #}
-{# wf_featured_snippet: With Chrome 56, web apps can now communicate with nearby Bluetooth Low Energy devices using the <b>Web Bluetooth API</b>, CSS <code>position: sticky;</code> is back - making it easy to create elements that scroll normally until sticking to the top of the viewport.
+{# wf_featured_snippet: With Chrome 56, web apps can now communicate with nearby Bluetooth Low Energy devices using the <b>Web Bluetooth API</b>.
+CSS <code>position: sticky;</code> is back - making it easy to create elements that scroll normally until sticking to the top of the viewport.
 And HTML5 by Default is enabled for all users. #}

 # New In Chrome 56 {: .page-title }